Tag

 The service’s Chrome VPN extension is a standout feature.
 As one of the best on the market, it offers tons of features and can be used without installing the desktop client – great for work computers of other devices you can’t install software on.

 For those that do install the desktop client, you’ll notice the brand-spanking Windscribe 2.0 software has tidied up the interface and offers a ton of nifty features – although newbies may be overwhelmed.
-One such feature is Decoy Mode on Android which, although very niche, could be invaluable to dissidents in truly extreme situations.
+One such feature is Decoy Mode on which, although very niche, could be invaluable to dissidents in truly extreme situations.

 Once of my previous complaints was that Windscribe simply wasn’t very fast compared to others, but since then it’s upped the ante, topping out at an excellent 950 Mbps.